Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

 Julia speedup

-To install julia, refer to the official website julialang.org/downloads/ Alternatively, to install julia on linux we can employ juliaup:
+To install julia, refer to the official website julialang.org/downloads/ Alternatively, to install Julia on linux we can employ Juliaup:

 curl -fsSL https://install.julialang.org | sh

-Hit enter when asked to install julia.
+Hit enter when asked to install Julia.

-Then, install the python bindings for julia with
+Then, install the Python bindings for Julia with

 pip install julia

-The tdscha extension to compute Raman and IR requires some additional julia packages that can be installed within a julia terminal.
+The tdscha extension to compute Raman and IR requires additional julia packages that can be installed within a julia terminal.
 Update your configuration to have access to the newly installed julia

 source ~/.bashrc